 Protestantism arose, as many Catholics admit, for legitimate reasons and produced some fine theologians, preachers, and teachers.
-But, as many Protestants admit, the Reformation principles that might have served to heal the Church’s wounds, ended up (unnecessarily, I think) causing even more of them.
+But, as many Protestants admit, the Reformation principles that was started to heal the Church’s wounds, ended up causing even more of them.
+The Protestant principle produced the tens of thousands of denominations that we see today.
 Thus, the first problem with “becoming Protestant” is that there is no Protestant Church – only churches grouped into denominations within the Protestant category.
-So, to be Protestant one must now choose from among a bewildering variety of Protestant denominations.
-To do so, one must not only grapple with all the issues that distinguish the major denominations, every major Protestant denomination is itself sub-divided into various groups split across the conservative-liberal spectrum.
+So, to be Protestant one must not only grapple with all the issues that distinguish the major denominations, but the ones that sub-divide every major Protestant denomination into various groups split across the conservative-liberal spectrum.
 These sub-denominations often share little more between them than their title or governing principles.
 So being Protestant is not as easy as one might think!

 A related issue is that these Protestant denominations usually require agreement with detailed theological statements for membership.
 My issue here is that if I am going to be held to some dogmatic statement of faith or creed, I would need it to be trustworthy to a very high degree.
 This seems more easily argued in the case of the early ecumenical creeds than post-15th Century confessions, because if the Reformation was about getting the Church back to its truest expression (i.e., its state prior to the errors of the medieval period), why not just fall back on the creeds of the early, united Church?
 The answer seems to be that these individual Protestant denominations not only wish to correct medieval Catholicism, but also to add to / change the dogmas of the ecumenical Church.
 To do so seems to me to introduce some difficulties (that I have written on elsewhere) which are made all the more difficult by the fact that these individual denominations do not agree among themselves on which changes are “truest.”

-First (once again!) a note of terminological clarification.
 The word “Episcopalian” used to simply indicate the “American Anglican” denomination.
-Today, however, many communities – including ours – have sought to dissociate themselves from Episcopalianism due to moral and doctrinal disagreements.
+Today, however, many communities have sought to dissociate themselves from Episcopalianism due to moral and doctrinal disagreements.
 Many churches have thus adopted the more generic label of “Anglican” to indicate both their separation from the liberal Episcopal churches and their communion with world-wide Anglicanism.
 That is how I am using the word here.

-Despite Anglicanism’s goal of unity in essentials and charity in non-essentials, issues of doctrine and practice have indeed resulted in numerous divisions and splits.
-Further, it is not simply the particulars of the cases that are causes for concern.
-Lacking a binding, universal authority structure, Anglicanism has no way, even theoretically, to guarantee that these issues can ever be firmly and resolved.
-And the Anglican ideal of unification fails in more than one way.
-While the Anglicanism family tree is nearly as complicated as Protestantism’s, Anglican churches can divide along virtually any line and still remain “in communion.”
+Despite Anglicanism’s goal of unity, Anglicanism has no way – even theoretically – to guarantee that these issues can ever be firmly resolved.
+Further, while the Anglicanism family tree is nearly as complex as Protestantism in general, Anglican churches can divide along virtually any line and still remain “in communion” with one another.
 The result is that to say, “I am Anglican,” is not to say much.
 One may be Anglican and be either extremely conservative (doctrinally and/or morally) or extremely liberal (doctrinally and/or morally).